-A central bank holds funds to manage the value of its currency, to stimulate the economy, or prevent inflation.
+Before getting into more detail about sovereign wealth funds, it's important to distinguish between sovereign wealth funds and similar—but different—financial entities.
+Similar funds held by nations' central banks are not sovereign wealth funds because they have different goals.
+A central bank holds funds to manage the value of its currency, to stimulate the economy, or to prevent inflation.
 A sovereign wealth fund just wants to earn a high return.

 Here are some other funds that may be confused with sovereign wealth funds:

-- Funds held by state-owned companies.
+- Funds held by state-owned companies

-- Government employee pension funds.
+- Government employee pension funds

-- Private wealth funds.
+- Private wealth funds

 How Sovereign Wealth Funds Affect the U.S. Economy

 Sovereign Wealth Fund Ranking